tartiflette/tartiflette-asgi/docs/usage.md

 You can mount a `TartifletteApp` instance as a sub-route of another ASGI application.

 This is useful to have a GraphQL endpoint _and_ other (non-GraphQL) endpoints within a single application.
-For example, you may wnat to have a REST endpoint at `/api/users`, or serve an HTML page at `/index.html`, as well as expose a GraphQL endpoint at `/graphql`.
+For example, you may want to have a REST endpoint at `/api/users`, or serve an HTML page at `/index.html`, as well as expose a GraphQL endpoint at `/graphql`.

 How to achieve this depends on the specific ASGI web framework you are using, so this section documents how to achieve it in various situations.